HackYourFuture/JavaScript1/Week1/README.md

 - [What are programming languages](https://hackr.io/blog/what-is-programming-language)

 There are various languages, each made to fulfill a certain need.
-For example, Microsoft developed a language called [C#](https://www.youtube.com/watch?v=paJUbVeKEOU) in order to make applications for Windows computers.
+For example, Microsoft developed a language called [C#](https://www.youtube.com/watch?v=paJUbVeKEOU) in order to make applications for computers that run a Windows operating system.
+The language of C# is able to easily "talk" with the preexisting software.

+You will be learning JavaScript, a language that has been made to "talk" to web browsers (Google Chrome, Mozilla Firefox, Safari, Internet Explorer, etc.).

 Read the following article to learn more about different languages and their uses:

 - [14 Programming Languages Explained](https://mikkegoes.com/14-programming-languages-explained/)